wonkatin/Python-Geocoder/README.md

 ## Problem 1: Geo Cody

-### Skill you're practicing: Importing and using modules/packages.
+### Skill you're practicing: importing and using modules/packages.

 Cody and his friends Heather and Matt are going on a road trip across the Western United States and Canada.
 They want to visit several landmarks, national parks, and big cities.
 Here's their agenda: